Capgras delusion: Causes

 Most likely, more than a mere impairment of the automatic emotional arousal response is necessary to form the Capgras delusion, as the same pattern has been reported in patients showing no signs of delusions.
 Ellis suggested that a second factor explains why this unusual experience is transformed into a delusional belief; this second factor is thought to be an impairment in reasoning, although no specific impairment has been found to explain all cases.
 Many have argued for the inclusion of the role of patient phenomenology in explanatory models of the Capgras syndrome in order to better understand the mechanisms that enable the creation and maintenance of delusional beliefs.

 Capgras syndrome has also been linked to reduplicative paramnesia, another delusional misidentification syndrome in which a person believes a location has been duplicated or relocated.
 Since these two syndromes are highly associated, it has been proposed that they affect similar areas of the brain and therefore have similar neurological implications.
 Reduplicative paramnesia is understood to affect the frontal lobe, and thus it is believed that Capgras syndrome is also associated with the frontal lobe.
 Even if the damage is not directly to the frontal lobe, an interruption of signals between other lobes and the frontal lobe could result in Capgras syndrome.
-Some authors have highlighted cannabis consumption as a trigger for Capgras syndrome.
+One 2022 case study following a 28-year-old male patient without a previous history of psychiatric illnesses or Capgras-associated physical illnesses highlights the potential for heavy cannabinoid consumption to function as a trigger for Capgras syndrome.
+The authors of this 2022 case study referred to recreational drug use triggered Capgras syndrome as being an extremely rare condition with infrequent documentation which therefore requires first ruling out other potential triggers and direct causes associated with Capgras syndrome.
+A 2019 systematic review of 255 published cases of Capgras syndrome in the scientific literature had found 7 known cases where the syndrome occurred with cannabis use or cannabinoid consumption as a reported possible trigger.